 TIP: If you can look through the Compare options some sites have or locate a Comparison Chart you are in luck as they are fabulous and will assist you in making your choice.
 I have included one in the USA section.

 Tip to help you clarify what you need

 And…. two popular types.
 The CM models and the DX models.
 The big difference between these is the auto blade.
-The CM models you manually adjust the blade and the DX models have an auto depth selection blade.
+In the CM models you manually adjust the blade and the DX models have an auto depth selection blade.
 For some people, this is a game-changer so worth considering.

-Another point to keep in mind is that the DX model is Brother’s latest flagship model and the CM range may possibly be nearing the end of production.
+Another point to remember is that the DX model is Brother’s latest flagship model and the CM range is at end of production.